Soccentric/pico-sdk/docker/README.md

 # Raspberry Pi Pico Development Docker Environment

 A complete Docker environment for Raspberry Pi Pico development with all necessary tools and SDKs.
+Supports FreeRTOS and Zephyr RTOS with project name-based project initialization.

 ## Features